brauner/dockR/README.md

 (see `man xauth`).
 This however will also involve a little more knowledge how `X` works.

+### Entering a running container with `docker exec`
+As of release `1.3.` the recommended way of entering a running container is by using `docker exec -it rdev bash` (`rdev` is the name of the running container  and `bash` the program which is supposed to be run in the container in this example.) which will spawn a new process in the running container.

 ### Entering a running container with `nsenter`

-Should you need to enter a running container with a new `tty` you should use nsenter.
+Should you need to enter a running container with a new `tty` you can also use nsenter.
 First find the `PID` of the (main) process running in the container by either issuing `docker top containername` or `docker inspect --format {{.State.Pid}} containername`.
 Then use `nsenter` which should